Media coverage of the Gaza war: BBC coverage

 On 23 November 2023, eight UK-based journalists employed by the BBC wrote to Al Jazeera to register their concern over the double standard of the BBC's coverage of the Gaza war, contrasting it with the "unflinching" reporting on Russian war crimes in Ukraine.
 The journalists accused the media corporation of omitting historical context and investing in humanizing Israeli victims while failing to humanize Palestinian victims, alleging that senior newsroom figures did not adequately hold Israeli officials accountable and actively interfered in reporting to minimize the coverage of Israeli atrocities against Palestinians.
 In an op-ed, Jeremy Corbyn criticized the BBC for not airing South Africa's court presentation during South Africa v.
 Israel yet showing Israel's defense the following day.

 In November 2024, 230 media professionals, including over 100 BBC staff, signed a letter stating that the BBC's coverage of the war failed its own editorial standards in its pro-Israel biases.
 In December 2024, Owen Jones reported in an article for Drop Site News, citing 13 anonymous BBC staffers, that its Middle East editor Raffi Berg was acting to skew the BBC's coverage in favor of Israel.
 In November 2025, Berg sued Jones for libel, alleging Jones's article had damaged his reputation and resulted in "an onslaught of hatred, intimidation and threats".
 Jones said in response to the lawsuit, "I strongly disagree with Mr Berg's accusations, and I look forward to vigorously defending my reporting in court."

 In July 2025, 111 anonymous BBC journalists, freelancers, and industry figures signed a letter expressing concern over what they described as censorship and a lack of transparency in the BBC's editorial decisions regarding its reporting on Israel and Palestine.
 The letter was issued shortly before Channel 4 aired Gaza: Doctors Under Attack, a documentary originally commissioned by the BBC but later shelved over concerns it might be perceived as lacking impartiality.
 The signatories criticised senior management for obstructing coverage without explanation and alleged that the BBC had failed to adequately report on topics such as UK arms sales to Israel.
 The letter called on the BBC to uphold its commitment to impartial journalism and to improve its coverage of the conflict.

+The Centre for Media Monitoring (CFMM), an organisation that monitors media reports on Islam and Muslims, published a report in June 2025, analysing 3,873 articles and 32,092 broadcast segments from 7 October 2023 to 6 October 2024, found that the BBC used emotive terms four times as much for Israeli victims and applied "massacre" 18 times more to Israeli casualties than Palestinian casualties.
+The study also concluded that perspectives by Israelis were shared by the BBC 11 times more compared to Palestinians and gives Israeli deaths 33 times more coverage than Palestinians.